dddumin/FencicngSchool/README.md

 ## Server part of the application:

+(The client part is available at the link: https://github.com/dddumin/FencingSchoolConnection)

 REST API that generates JSON responses.
 For each entity of the data model, develop a repository for accessing the database in accordance with the API of the server application.
 Server Application Classes:
 ### 1. RegistrationServlet
 #### Methods: